techiediaries/awesome-vibe-coding/README.md

-## Prompt Engineering Best Practices for Code Generation
+## Prompt Engineering Best Practices for Vibe Coding

 **Be Specific**